redcubie/Pikachu/README.md

 Feel free to contribute by creating a pull request which shortens or simplifies code, adds new commands you want to see, or anything else!
 Contributors are elligible to receive the **@Bot Contributor** role on the Nincord server.

+This code should not be looked at if you're trying to learn how to code in Python.
+At it's current state, this code is not good code, and is probably even an example of bad coding practices.
+Everything done here could probably be simplified.

 This bot is heavily inspired by [Kurisu](https://github.com/nh-server/Kurisu) for Nintendo Homebrew.

 **Discord Server Invite:** https://discord.gg/mYjeaZQ